aieng-lab/gradiend/docs/tutorials/evaluation-intra-model.md

 **evaluate_decoder()** runs this grid (or loads it from cache when **use_cache=True**).
 It returns a dict with summary entries at top level (e.g. `dec['3SG']` for strengthen, `dec['3SG_weaken']` for weaken), plus `grid` and optional `plot_paths`/`plot_path`.
 By default only the **strengthen** direction is computed; pass **increase_target_probabilities=False** to compute only **weaken** (summary keys then use the `_weaken` suffix).
 Only the dataset–feature-factor combinations required for the chosen direction are evaluated.

+**Decoder eval targets** (which tokens to score per class) are inferred from your data when `decoder_eval_targets` is omitted, or set explicitly.
+When the same token appears in multiple classes with different meanings (e.g. commutative vs non-commutative formulas), use an instance-dependent mapping.
+See [Decoder eval targets](../guides/decoder-eval-targets.md) for class-based, label-based, and (label, label_class) options and the commutative example.

 ---

 ### Neutral data for decoder evaluation (LMS)